Skip to the content.

 3. Connect to the WiFI: YaSolR-xxxxxx

-Initial Firmware Installation
+Firmware First Time Installation

-The firmware file which must be used for a first installation is the one ending with .FACTORY.bin:
+The firmware file which must be used for a first installation is the one ending with .FACTORY.bin.

 Firmware can be downloaded here : Download

-Flash with esptool.py (Linux / MacOS):
+With esptool.py (Linux / MacOS):

-erase_flash
+esptool.py erase_flash

 With Espressif Flash Tool (Windows):

-Be careful to not forget the 0.
+Be careful to not forget the 0

 Espressif Flash Tool